 We higly recommend you to search for a hotel in the historic center of Genoa, near the old harbour Porto Antico, the old town and many other tourist sites.
 Click here: Hotels in Genoa.

 • The Old Port - Porto Antico is home to a number of fascinating monuments, from the harbour itself to the huge lighthouse which dominates the seafront.
 One of the city's most interesting modern landmarks, Il Bigo, lifts visitors high into the air to get a better view of both the city and the sea.

-• The Aquarium in the Old Port is an absolute must see.
-This is the biggest aquarium of Europe and will keep you interested for hours.
+• The Aquarium in the old Port is an absolute must see.
+This is the biggest aquarium in Italy, the second of Europe and will keep you interested for hours.
 It even provides a hands-on experience with tactile pools where you can reach out and pet rays as they swim by or simply bask in the shallows.
 Look out for the sharks, giant turtles and luminous showers of floating jellyfish.

-• The Old Town - Centro Storico, which is the biggest of its kind in Europe, is full of huge and decorated buildings from the Middle Ages, which were built by the wealthy trader families of the city.
+• The Old Town - Centro Storico, which is the biggest of its kind in Europe.
+Here you will find decorated buildings from the Middle Ages which were built by the wealthy trader families of the city.
 The atmospheric streets of the medieval Old Town of Genoa are listed as UNESCO world Heritage Site, and the city also has several beautiful historical palaces and cathedrals.

 • Duke's Palace - Palazzo Ducale is probably the most wellknown building of Genoa, because the international G8 meeting took place in the building in 2001.
 It is situated near the main square Piazza de Ferrari, and consists of two palaces, merged in the 14th century.